OutlierVentures/ANVIL/API.md

 Returns:
 - `to`: updated actor data structure.
-- `anoncrypted_connection_response`: Encrypted (but not authenticated) response bytes to be sent e.g. by POST.
+- `anoncrypted_connection_response`: Encrypted (but not authenticated) response packet to be sent e.g. by POST.

 <br>